Last updated: August 2023

 Jumpstarting a battery is easy, but what about other roadside emergencies?
 Stay safe by making sure your car insurance policy includes roadside assistance.
 That way, you’re covered if you ever get a flat tire, lock your keys in your car, or your battery dies and you don’t have jumper cables handy.

 Adding an emergency roadside assistance plan to your car insurance policy is simple with Direct Auto Insurance.
-To learn more or to get a free quote, call 1-877-GO-DIRECT (1-877-463-4732) or come into a Direct location near you to get started.
+To learn more or to get a free quote, call 1-877-GO-DIRECT (1-877-463-4732) or visit a Direct Auto location near you to get started.